 The Nissan 370Z is a rear-wheel drive coupe that blends athletic proportions with track-tuned handling.
 The coupe is available in four trim levels, and buyers seeking the thrill of a convertible can opt for the Roadster model.

-The 370Z is powered by the same all-aluminum 3.7-liter V6 engine that is found under the hood of the Infiniti G37.
-The six-cylinder sends 332 horsepower and 270 lb-ft. of torque to the rear wheels via a standard six-speed manual transmission or an optional seven-speed automatic unit.
+The 370Z is powered by an all-aluminum 3.7-liter V6 engine.
+It sends 332 horsepower and 270 pound-feet of torque to the rear wheels via either a six-speed manual transmission or an seven-speed automatic unit.
 A carbon composite driveshaft links either transmission to the rear axle.

 When driven conservatively, the 370Z returns 19 mpg in the city and 26 mpg on the highway with the manual transmission, and 19 mpg in the city and 27 mpg on the highway when equipped with the seven-speed automatic.